zruncho3d/tri-zero/Mods/hbo/SkirtsCollection/README.md

 - integrated power inlet mount.
 To be used with the "standard" v0 power inlet
 - 2 keystone mount points to get access to the raspberry pi ports
 - Bowden clip mount point.
 Designed for the E3D style bowden clips.
 This allows to push the filament and not the tube from the outside.
-Read for the ERCF :)
+Ready for the ERCF :)

 ![Printed Panel](Images/tri-zero-rear-details.png)